Serving Healthcare Workers During a Crisis

 But with all these suits, the couple needed a place to safely package them before shipping them to hospitals.
 Hearing about this need, the place where they attend language school allowed them to use their facility for packaging.

 Now, more hospitals are placing requests for suits.
 They need a little more than 1,000.
 But even as these demands increase, God continues to provide and multiply the resources.
 Right as they receive requests, the ministry also receives the extra help and needed funds.
 Clothing companies have shown up with samples to consider using for this process.
 A man from their church told them he could make 500 face shields each week and give them to the couple for free.
 One hospital was in desperate need of masks.
-The couple searched across their network and found someone who could supply 200 of them.
+The couple searched their network and found someone who could supply 200 of them.

 The Lord seems to be multiplying the funds for this ministry.
 Right as a request comes in, money will come in from a church, business or supporter to match the new need.